redwoodjs/learn.redwoodjs.com/docs/tutorial/saving-data.md

 `
 ```

 What's `CreateContactInput` and `UpdateContactInput`?
 Redwood follows the GraphQL recommendation of using [Input Types](https://graphql.org/graphql-js/mutations-and-input-types/) in mutations rather than listing out each and every field that can be set.
-Any fields required in `schema.prisma` are also required in `CreateContactInput` (you can't create a valid record without them) but nothing is explictly required in `UpdateContactInput`.
+Any fields required in `schema.prisma` are also required in `CreateContactInput` (you can't create a valid record without them) but nothing is explicitly required in `UpdateContactInput`.
 This is because you could want to update only a single field, or two fields, or all fields.
 The alternative would be to create separate Input types for every permutation of fields you would want to update.
 We felt that only having one update input, while maybe not pedantically the absolute **correct** way to create a GraphQL API, was a good compromise for optimal developer experience.

 > Redwood assumes your code won't try to set a value on any field named `id` or `createdAt` so it left those out of the Input types, but if your database allowed either of those to be set manually you can update `CreateContactInput` or `UpdateContactInput` and add them.